ellemouton/website/content/drafts/taproot-chan-txs.md

-Some [reviewers][nums-over-pagg] of the proposal have noted that using `P_agg` as the internal key here makes recovery for the remote peer basically impossible if they find them selves in a situation where they have lost all channel data, all channel backups and only have their master seed left.
+Some [reviewers][nums-over-pagg] of the proposal have noted that using `P_agg` as the internal key here makes recovery for the remote peer basically impossible if they find themselves in a situation where they have lost all channel data, all channel backups and only have their master seed left.
 With legacy channels, remote parties who have lost all their channel data are still able to scan the chain for `to_remote` outputs that belong to them since they know the derivation